Winter Sale is here! Get 15% off with code SNOW15. Offer ends December 31, SHOP NOW.

 By the 11th century CE, Boswellia was widely known for its anti-inflammatory properties.
 It is still used today in Ayurveda and Traditional Chinese Medicine (TCM) to treat inflammatory conditions, including Crohn’s disease.
 According to TMC, Boswellia treats blood stagnation and can benefit Crohn’s patients who suffer from fixed, localized abdominal pain, inflammation in a restricted area, and extra-intestinal manifestations like arthritis.

 Boswellia exerts potent anti-inflammatory and pro-apoptotic activity.
 It contains two active compounds, incensole acetate and its non-acetylated form, incesole.
-The two compounds inhibit NF-κB activity and IκBα degradation, which play a large role in immune and inflammatory response.
+The two compounds inhibit NF-κB activity and IκBα degradation, which play a large role in immune and inflammatory responses.

 One study found Boswellia to be a useful supportive treatment for IBD.
 This was confirmed in a further study in which 20 patients with chronic colitis were treated with Boswellia gum resin.
 18 of the participants showed improvements, and 14 went into complete remission.
 A later survey of trials on herbal remedies for CD and UC found Boswellia to be as effective as mesalazine.